JCKawin/Space_Shooter/README.md

 In order to run this game :

-Step 1 : Create a new virtual environment for python Step 2 : Install the dependencies from requirements.txt through this command <code> pip install -r requirements.txt </code>
+* Step 1 : Create a new virtual environment for python
+* Step 2 : Install the dependencies from requirements.txt through this command <code>pip install -r requiments.txt</code>
-Step 2 : run the <code> mainfile.py </code> using the same python environment where you had instaled those libraries
+* Step 3 : run the <code>mainfile.py</code> using the same python environment where you had installed those libraries